-Concentration of operational risk is mitigated by a decentralisation and federation of its organisation by country therefore providing multiple of locations across nine countries in Europe.
+Concentration of operational risk is mitigated by a decentralisation and federation of its organisation by country, therefore providing multiple of locations across nine countries in Europe.
 The Company also offers remote working capabilities therefore limiting the risk of reliance on physical offices to trade.
-HSA systems being also federated by country therefore also provide mitigation in case of system collapse, and data redundancy is provided via backups into different location servers.
+Nevertheless both DR and BCP plans are in place.